estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D24 - April 6, 2018
+Not a lot of time to code today, but managed to clean up a few things. #100DaysOfCode #Swift #iOS

 ### R2D23 - April 5, 2018
 I have conquered the scrollView with dynamic height problem!
 Now to have some fun making the app icon. #100DaysOfCode #Swift #iOS